Ebazhanov/linkedin-skill-assessments-quizzes/c-(programming-language)/c-(programming-language)-quiz.md

 - [ ] \*x->y
 - [ ] y->x

 #### Q29.
-Compile time errors are static errors that can be found where in the code?
+Compile time errors are static errors that can be found where in the code.

 - [x] in declarations and definitions
 - [ ] in functions and expressions